aquasecurity/starboard/docs/design/design_nsa_spec_support.md

       - watch
 ```

-### NationalSecurityAgency CRD (maybe use short name nsa for crd?):
+### ClusterComplianceReport CRD :
-- a new CRD `nsareports.crd.yaml` will be added to include nsa check report
+- a new CRD `clustercompliancereports.crd.yaml` will be added to include compliance check report
-- CRD structure (proposal):

 ```yaml
 apiVersion: apiextensions.k8s.io/v1